Found a mistake in your credit report after bankruptcy?

 The “Experian Team” answered a question from a reader asking how to get a bankruptcy discharge shown in a credit report.

-The “team” was correct to say that a credit report should show that a debt was discharged in bankruptcy.
+The “team” correctly said that a credit report should show that a debt was discharged in bankruptcy.
 They were correct to say the consumer needed to challenge the incomplete information and provide the correct information.

 But, their solution to a credit reporting problem was laughably off base.